Skincare quiz guide for Shopify and WooCommerce (2026)

 | 71% of top-converting quizzes collect email | Email capture is standard practice, not optional |

 For beauty brands, the email capture from a quiz is not just a lead.
 It is a profile.
-Quiz answers sync as custom properties to your email platform and power flows that generic popup captures can never enable:
+Quiz answers sync as customer tags and Klaviyo properties that power flows generic popup captures can never enable (the full activation playbook is in your Klaviyo list is a graveyard, and the post-quiz flow set is in quiz follow-up emails):

 - “Your Personalized Routine” welcome flow segmented by skin type